 Trees in cities provide a wealth of benefits, called ecosystem services, including climate change mitigation, filtration of storm water, energy conservation, carbon sequestration and storage, esthetic value, and improved physical and psychological human health.
 We are quantifying in dollars the value of these services provided by the urban forests in each city.
 Urban trees are threatened by pollution, emerging pests and diseases, lack of access to water, soil compaction, shading by buildings, and removal.
 We are also evaluating how the growth and survivorship of trees are being impacted by these threats.
 By gaining an understanding of the value of forests and threats to them, we can provide local tree managers with new tools to maintain healthy urban forests.

-Citizen scientists examine the health of trees throughout Boston and San Francisco.
+Citizen scientists examine the health of trees throughout Boston and Los Angeles.

 WE CAN’T DO IT ALONE